YinJC/uk-tex-faq/FAQ-manymathalph.md

----
-layout: page
-title: Too many math alphabets
+# Too many math alphabets
----

 TeX mathematics is one of its most impressive features, yet the internal structure of the mechanism that produces it is painfully